qossmic/deptrac/docs/depfile.md

 ## `parameters`

-Deptrac provides parameters that can be user in your confiugration.
+Deptrac provides parameters that can be user in your configuration.

 * `%currentWorkingDirectory%` The path Deptrac runs in
 * `%depfileDirectory%` The path where the depfile is stored.